Umbragloom/website/content/posts/blog/life-changes.md

 ----

-When I had my first daughter, my wife and I decided to move away from my hometown so I could continue my Schooling (more on that later).
+When I had my first daughter, my wife and I decided to move away from my hometown so I could continue my schooling (more on that later).
 I found an amazing job that has taught me so much, and has some of the best people I have ever met, Much better than the crappy job I held for over a decade that just added to my growing stress.